-Moody's Investors Service ("Moody's") has assigned a rating of Aa3 to outstanding uninsured bonds of the District.
-This rating reflects only the view of such rating agency and an explanation of the significance of such rating should be obtained from Moody's Investors Service.
-There can be no assurance that such rating will not be revised or withdrawn, if in the judgment of Moody's circumstances so warrant.
-Any change or withdrawal of such rating may have an adverse effect on the market price of the Notes or the availability of a secondary market for the Notes.
+S & P Global Ratings, a business unit of Standard & Poor's Financial Services, LLC ("S & P") has assigned a rating of "AA" with a negative outlook to the District's outstanding bonds.
+This rating reflects only the view of the rating agency assigning such rating and an explanation of the significance of such rating should be obtained from Standard & Poor's Credit Market Services.
+There can be no assurance that such rating will not be lowered or withdrawn, if in the judgment of S & P, circumstances so warrant.
+Any change or withdrawal of such rating may have an adverse effect on the market price of the Notes.